Charles Seymour Whitman: Governor of New York

 Whitman was elected in 1914 as the 41st Governor of New York, serving from January 1915 to December 1918.
 His principal plank was the reformation of the state finances.
 He reorganized state departments and conducted a thorough investigation of the salaries of civil service employees.

-In 1915, he became a member of the Empire State Society of the Sons of the American Revolution.
-This lineage society was based on descent from men who had served with the patriots in the revolution.
+In 1915, he became a member of the Empire State Society of the Sons of the American Revolution upon proving he is a descendant of Capt.
+Charles Seymour, who served in the Connecticut militia during the American Revolution.

 In 1916, Whitman won re-election as governor against reform Democrat Judge Samuel Seabury.
 After his election, he sent a report of his first term as governor to every registered voter; it included reports of the heads of his state departments.
 He also inaugurated a state constabulary.

 After the United States entered into World War I, Whitman established a new state guard to replace the National Guard, which was on service in France.
 In 1916, he was elected as chairman of the Republican National Convention, where he urged the nomination of former New York Governor Hughes for President of the United States.
 In 1917, he commissioned the creation of the New York State Police and selected George Fletcher Chandler, a physician and major in the National Guard, to organize and head the force.

 In 1918, Whitman was defeated for re-election by Democrat Al Smith (then President of the New York City Board of Aldermen and associated with Tammany Hall).
 Smith drew from the growing strength of recent immigrants and their descendants.